jiyuzh/jiyuzh.github.io/content/me.md

 ---

 Hi!
 My name is Jiyuan Zhang.
 I am a second-year Master of Science student studying Computer Science at the University of Illinois Urbana-Champaign.
 I received my Bachelor's degree from the New Jersey Institute of Technology in 2022.
+I will graduate from MS program May 2024 and return to UIUC as a Ph.D. student in the Fall.

 I am working with Professor [Tianyin Xu](https://tianyin.github.io/) on improving the _performance and scalability of modern virtualization technologies_, with an emphasis on topics related to virtualized memory.
 I have designed several techniques for improving the efficiency of memory translation and hardware caches.
 I also conducted research on topics such as file systems and task scheduling.